 After conducting a review of the infrastructure contributions system in NSW, in November 2020, the NSW Productivity Commissioner delivered his findings and recommendations in a final report.
 This report contains 29 recommendations which will form the foundation of reform to create more certainty about how infrastructure is funded and delivered to support new and existing communities.

-In March 2021, the NSW government confirmed it had accepted all 29 recommendations.
+In March 2021, the NSW government confirmed it had accepted all 29 recommendations from the Productivity Commissions Review of Infrastructure Contributions in NSW.
+The department is now working to deliver a reformed infrastructure contribution system.